swiftlang/swift-evolution/proposals/0115-literal-syntax-protocols.md

 All of the `*LiteralConvertible` protocols will receive new `ExpressibleAs*Literal` names.

-This namespace will initially be implemented using a case-less `enum`, but this detail may change in the future if submodules or namespaces are added to Swift.
-Swift does not currently allow protocols to be declared inside the scope of a type.
-In order to work around this limitation the protocols themselves will be declared using underscore-prefixed names internal to the standard library.
-Typealiases inside the `Syntax` enum will declare the names intended to be visible to user code.

 This proposal does not change any requirements of these protocols.
 All requirements of all `*LiteralConvertible` protocols will remain exactly the same.

 The following protocol declarations and names: